NableKim/autocoin/instructions.md

 Example: Recommendation to Hold
 (Response: {"decision": "hold", "percentage": 0, "reason": "Although the MACD is above the Signal Line, indicating a buy signal, the MACD Histogram's decreasing volume suggests weakening momentum.
 It's advisable to hold until clearer bullish signals emerge."})
 (Response: {"decision": "hold", "percentage": 0, "reason": "The price is currently testing the Upper Bollinger Band while the RSI_14 is nearing overbought territory at a level just below 70.
 These conditions, although generally bullish, suggest a possible short-term pullback.
 Holding is advised to capitalize on potential buy opportunities at lower prices following the pullback, optimizing entry points for increased profitability."})
-(Response: {"decision": "hold", "percentage": 0, "reason": "Current market analysis reveals a converging triangle pattern on the hourly charts, suggesting an impending volatility breakout.
+(Response: {"decision": "hold", "percentage": 0, "reason": "Current market analysis reveals a converging triangle pattern on the 4-hourly charts, suggesting an impending volatility breakout.
 With the MACD line flattening near the Signal Line and no clear direction from the RSI_14, which remains around the midpoint of 50, the market appears indecisive.
 Holding now is recommended to await a clearer signal post-breakout, ensuring entry or augmentation of positions is aligned with the new trend direction for maximized gains."})
 (Response: {"decision": "hold", "percentage": 0, "reason": "The market is currently in a consolidation phase, with the price oscillating within a tight range between the Upper and Lower Bollinger Bands.
 This indicates indecision in the market.
 Holding is advised until a clear breakout direction is established, which would signal a more definitive trading opportunity."})
 (Response: {"decision": "hold", "percentage": 0, "reason": "Volume analysis shows a divergence where price levels continue to rise, but trading volume is decreasing.
 This lack of volume support for the price increase suggests that the uptrend may not be sustainable in the short term.
 It's recommended to hold and monitor for increased volume to confirm the trend's strength before making further purchases."})
 (Response: {"decision": "hold", "percentage": 0, "reason": "The current price is nearing a historical resistance level, which has previously led to significant pullbacks.
 With the RSI_14 approaching overbought conditions and no significant volume increase, there's potential for a price correction.
 Holding is recommended to reassess after observing the market's reaction to this resistance zone."})